14 Peaks: Nothing Is Impossible: Synopsis

 Purja then moves to the Karakoram eight-thousanders summiting Nanga Parbat on 3 July, but taking a 100 m fall while descending that was only arrested when he managed to grab hold of a random fixed rope that had been left behind.
 Purja tells the camera: "I always say to myself, I'm not going to die today.
 Maybe tomorrow, but not today".
 He then summits Gasherbrum I on 15 July and Gasherbrum II 18 July.
-When Purja arrives at K2 (also one of most dangerous eight-thousanders), spirits at Base Camp are very low, and high levels of avalanches meant that most teams are preparing to abandon their climbs.
+When Purja arrives at K2 (also one of the most dangerous eight-thousanders), spirits at Base Camp are very low, and high levels of avalanches meant that most teams are preparing to abandon their climbs.
 Purja's team breaks out some bottles and has a party to lift spirits.
 The next day, Purja and his team begin climbing K2 and lay down fixed ropes in the dangerous Bottleneck section of the climb at 1 am (when the snow is hardest and at its most stable).
 Purja summits K2 on 24 July, and over the next two days, 24 other climbers use the fixed ropes laid down by his team to summit the mountain.
 Two days later, Purja summits Broad Peak on 26 July, thus completing a 23-day push to climb the 5 eight-thousanders in the Karakoram.

 Purja rushes back to Kathmandu to be with his mother who has suffered a heart attack.
 He then returns to summit Cho Oyu on 23 September, and Manaslu on 27 September.
 He then spends a few weeks lobbying Nepali politicians to help him secure a permit from the Chinese to climb Shishapangma in Tibet, which he successfully summits on 29 October 2019.
 Purja calls his now dying mother from the summit "we did it".
 Later we see Purja reunited with his mother and the world's media to celebrate the conclusion of his Project Possible.